Here are ways for you to get involved in congregational life:

 Several social groups exist for members to build community and have fun:

-• Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
-They meet the 2nd Thursday of each month.
-Contact Sharon Gustin for more information.
+- Sisters Over Sixty-Five – A group of women over 65 who get together and have wide-ranging discussions.
+They meet the 2nd Thursday of each month, from 10:30am – noon, at the Meetinghouse.

-• Sisters in Good Company – A group for women of all ages who gather together to enjoy one another’s company.
+- Sisters in Good Company – A group for women of all ages who gather together to enjoy one another’s company.
 We have potlucks, movies and outdoor activities about once a month.
-Contact Cathie Rowand for more information.
+Watch the weekly email newsletter for events.

-• qUUeer — An LGBTQIA+ group, meets from 1pm-3pm on the 4th Sunday of each month in an available classroom at the Meetinghouse.
+- qUUeer — An LGBTQIA+ group, meets from 1pm-3pm on the 2nd and 4th Sundays of each month in an available classroom at the Meetinghouse.
 This group is a safe space for members of the queer community to discuss issues, seek and give comfort and understanding, and work together toward shared goals within our UU framework.

 While we appreciate our many allies, this particular setting is open only to those who identify as LGBTQIA+